 Having Trouble Catching Those Z's?

-- Taking a long time to fall asleep
+- Taking a long time to fall asleep at bedtime

 - Trouble with memory and concentration

 - Waking up fatigued, with a headache and feeling unrefreshed

 - Waking up frequently and having trouble falling back to sleep